dhrubasaha08/CC-08-Design-and-Analysis-of-Algorithms/README.md

 48. [tree_red_black.c](practical/tree_red_black.c)
 49. [tree_red_black_del.c](practical/tree_red_black_del.c)

 Feel free to explore these implementations.
-They should provide a practical understanding of the concepts taught in the Design and Analysis of Algorithms course.
+They should provide a practical understanding of the concepts in the Design and Analysis of Algorithms course.

 ## Other Folders